Subscribe and Listen on Major Platforms

 In Echoes in Palindromes by composer Joe Kasinskas four performers move throughout the space playing musical palindromes amidst reverberant echoes.
 Part dance, part ritual, part dream, this work is an intuitive leap toward sonic truth.

-Episode Number Three - Pauline Oliveros "The Well"
+Episode Three - Pauline Oliveros "The Well"

 Pauline Oliveros created The Well in collaboration with dancer-choreographer, Deborah Hay, and the Relache Ensemble during a residence at the Yellow Springs Institute for the Arts and Humanities in Chester Springs, PA,

-Episode Number Four - Guy Klucevsek
+Episode Four - Guy Klucevsek (2947-2025)

-Accordionist-composer, Guy Klucevsek joins us to discuss some of his innovative musical works.
-Pianist Jenny Lin performs Oscillation No. 2 and The Flying Pipe Organ of Sian is played by the Relache Ensemble.
+Accordionist-composer, Guy Klucevsek joined us to discuss some of his innovative musical works.
+Pianist Jenny Lin performs Oscillation No. 2 and the "Flying Pipe Organ of Sian" is played by the Relache Ensemble.

-Episode Number Five - Eve Beglarian
+Episode Five - Eve Beglarian

 Meet composer and media artist Eve Beglarian.
-Hear the Relache Ensemble and the MATA Ensemble play three of her works Fresh Air, Machaut in the Machine Age and The Marriage of Heaven and Hell.
+Hear the Relache Ensemble and the MATA Ensemble play three of her works "Fresh Air," "Machaut in the Machine Age" and "The Marriage of Heaven and Hell".
 Eve and the podcast team discuss her career and how each of the works performed were created.

 Episode Six - Fred Ho

-Baritone saxophonist, composer, band leader, recording artist, writer, and social activist, Fred Ho was a prodigious artist who integrated Chinese folk songs and music from an African American diaspora into his works, Contradiction Please!
-The Revenge of Charlie Chan composed for The Relache Ensemble.
+Baritone saxophonist, composer, band leader, writer, and social activist, Fred Ho (1957-2014) was a prodigious artist who integrated Chinese folk songs and music from an African American diaspora into his works, "Contradiction Please!
+The Revenge of Charlie Chan" was composed for The Relache Ensemble.
 His passing at 57 in 2014 has left a void in American Music.
 We hope this episode will rekindle an interest in Fred Ho’s music.

 Episode Seven - Phill Niblock

-As the founding director of the Experimental Intermedia Foundation, Phill Niblock presented hundreds, if not thousands of concerts at his space in downtown New York City.
-He has created numerous musical works for performing ensembles worldwide and he made films that have been shown at festivals throughout the world, often accompanied by his music.
+Founding director of the Experimental Intermedia Foundation, Phill Niblock (1933-2024) presented hundreds of concerts at his space in downtown New York City.
+He created numerous musical works for ensembles worldwide and he made films that have been shown at festivals throughout the world, often accompanied by his music.We interviewed Phill to discuss a work "Not Untitled, Knot Untied, Old" that was created for the Relache Ensemble in 1984.

 Episode Eight - Romulus Franceschini